The Schulz Museum is excited to offer in-person classes. See below for class descriptions and registration information.

 Junior Volunteer Program

-Too old for some of our classes?
-Children who are 12 and 13 years old can become junior volunteer helpers in the Museum classes.
+Join our Junior Volunteer program!
+Children ages 12 and 13 can become Junior Volunteers for our summer classes.
 Junior Volunteers complete an application process, attend a required training, and select two or more classes in which to help.
-Junior Volunteers will receive mentoring, reviews and evaluations, and the chance to develop leadership skills while working with younger campers.
-Application fee is $40 for members; $50 for non-members.
+Junior Volunteers will receive training, mentoring, reviews and evaluations, and the chance to develop leadership skills while working with younger campers.
+To apply, click here.
+The non-refundable application fee is $60.00 for Non-Members.
+Members receive 20% off.
+The deadline for applications is May 23, 2025.

 Grade recommendations for Spring, Fall, and Winter Break camps are for children currently enrolled in the grades listed; Summer Break camps refer to the grade the child is entering in the fall.
 Exceptions to the grade recommendation must be cleared with Museum staff before enrolling.